Wimpole Estate: The hall

 Notable architects who worked at the hall included James Gibbs (between 1713 and 1730), Henry Flitcroft (around 1749), John Soane (1790s), and H. E. Kendall (1840s).
 There are decorative schemes by the painter James Thornhill (1721).
 Carved marble busts of the Roman emperors Trajan and Galba were returned to Wimpole in 2014 and placed on the original wooden plinths which had been carved for them by Rattee and Kett in around 1860.
+In 2025 it became possible for visitors to enter the library, which was restricted previously due to it containing a fragile 18th century carpet.
+Axminster Carpets, The National Trust and Oxford University are carrying out research to establish the story of the design, purchase and fitting of the carpet.

 The estate

 Wimpole Hall's grounds, enclosed in 1302, were laid out and modified by landscape designers such as George London and Henry Wise (1693-1705), Charles Bridgeman (1720s), Robert Greening (1740s), "Capability" Brown (1767), and Humphry Repton (1801-1809).
 Bridgeman's formal grand avenue sweeps away from the south front of the house for two and a half miles, in contrast with the remainder of the park which was "naturalised" by Capability Brown.
 The elms were killed by Dutch elm disease, but the avenue has been replanted.